Notenlish/prime-number-generator/README.md

 Change the `upto` variable in the code for different limit values, that way you can check how algorithms scale.

 There is also a graph.py which will visualize it, but you need to put the data in there manually.

+## License

+MIT
+the stb_ds.h code is in public domain data structures - Sean Barrett 2019